tommi1hirvonen/Biflow/README.md

 The `[Install]` section defines the behaviour of the service.
 - `WantedBy` – specifies, how a unit should be enabled. `multi-user.target` roughly defines a system state, where all network services are started and the system accepts logins, but a GUI is not started.

-Note, that application settings, such as connection strings, can still be configured in `appsettings.json`.
+Note, that application settings, such as connection strings, can still be configured in `appsettings.json`. **Note:** When configuring the HTTP URLs to listen to, remember to use the hosting server's IP address or DNS name.
+Otherwise external requests will not be routed correctly.

 Save the unit file, enable and start the service and check its status: